-When pouring a suspended slab over an existing concrete floor, a layer of rigid insulation is installed, and the tubing can be attached to the old slab with tubing straps by power nailing directly into the concrete with a ram set.
+When pouring a suspended slab over an existing concrete floor, a layer of rigid insulation is installed, and the tubing can be attached to the old slab with tubing straps by power nailing down through the foam and directly into the concrete with a ram set.
 Or, wire mesh can be anchored to the concrete in the same manner and the tubing can be attached to the mesh.
 The difficulty with this method is ending up with a clean, level floor.
-Most do-it-yourselfers probably don't have the experience or comfort level to tackle a concrete job using this method.
+Many do-it-yourselfers probably don't have the experience or comfort level to tackle a concrete job using this method.
 If you're the exception, this may be the easiest approach for you.